 - Visceral fat accumulation

-Longevity medicine focuses on improving healthspan—the number of years a person remains functional, independent, and metabolically healthy.
+Longevity medicine focuses on improving healthspan—the number of years a person remains functional, independent, cognitively clear, metabolically healthy, and physically capable.

 Metabolic Health and Longevity